jordandouglas/BeastMap/README.md

 Set up a BEAST 2 analysis as per usual.
 Then at the very end, configure the stochastic mapping with the `Beast Map` tab.
 This will work on a range of datatypes, including nucleotide, amino acids, 3Di characters, and discrete traits/locations.

 A **segmented tree logger** will produce a tree containing one branch segment every time the sequence/state changes.
-This is useful for geographical analyses, but is not recommended for long sequences with many mutations, as there will be a large number of states, and therefore the tree files may require a large amount of disk space.
+This is useful for geographical analyses, but is not recommended for long sequences with many substitutions, as there will be a large number of states, and therefore the tree files may require a large amount of disk space.

-A **substitution count logger** (further detailed in the next section) will not report the timing of change events along each lineage, but it will summarise the events between each node and its parent (e.g. total number of changes along the branch).
+A **substitution count logger** (further detailed in [doc](doc/)) will not report the timing of change events along each lineage, but it will summarise the events between each node and its parent (e.g. total number of changes along the branch).
 There is currently limited BEAUti support for this logger, which will only report the total number of changes and none of the other utilities below, which require XML file editing at this stage.

 ![alt text](figs/beautiFig.png)

-The `Tree logger` column will add these terms to the trees (per branch), while the `Term to count` column will report the sum the terms up in the log file (summed across all branches).
+The `Tree logger` column will add these terms to the trees (per branch), while the `Term to count` column will report the terms to include in the logger file.
+Some of these terms will also be included in the trace log (summed across all branches).

 These loggers can be further modified in the `MCMC` tab.